damscal/urimancy/README.md

   node_7("If you don#39;t need <br>#39;F#39; anymore...")
-  node_8("Delete all links pointing to #39;F#39;.<br> #39;F#39; will be automatically<br>deleted at that point.<br>You also have the option to delete #39;F#39;<br> along with all links pointing to it<br>with one advanced command.") node_10("As long #39;F#39; exists,<br> it will always be accessible <br> via its static path<br> in its Urimancy Store.") node_11["You associate a directory (or a set of directories) with an Urimancy Store 'S'.<br> Urimancy will start monitoring 'D' for filesystem changes."] node_12["Urimancy Stores also can record tags<br> and other files' metadata,<br> providing a backbone for advanced browsing,<br> searching and querying interfaces."] node_1 --> node_2 node_2 --> node_3
+  node_8("Delete all links pointing to #39;F#39;.<br> #39;F#39; will be automatically<br>deleted at that point.<br>You also have the option to delete #39;F#39;<br> along with all links pointing to it<br>with one advanced command.") node_10("As long #39;F#39; exists,<br> it will always be accessible <br> via its static path<br> in its Urimancy Store.") node_11["You associate a directory (or a set of directories) 'D' with an Urimancy Store 'S'.<br> Urimancy will start monitoring 'D' for filesystem changes."] node_12["Urimancy Stores also can record tags<br> and other files' metadata,<br> providing a backbone for advanced browsing,<br> searching and querying interfaces."] node_1 --> node_2 node_2 --> node_3